 2. The Paris Agreement is broadly popular, both at home and abroad.

-Only two countries didn't sign the Paris Agreement: Syria and Nicaragua.
-Syria abstained due to its long-running civil war (although other war-torn countries like Iraq and Yemen managed to sign, as did isolated North Korea).
-Nicaragua, on the other hand, protested the agreement for not going far enough.
+When the Trump administration first announced its plans to withdraw from the deal in 2017, only two other countries hadn't signed the Paris Agreement: Syria and Nicaragua.
+Syria had abstained due to its long-running civil war, while Nicaragua initially protested the agreement for not going far enough.
 It wanted legally binding emissions limits, arguing that "voluntary responsibility is a path to failure."

 Syria and Nicaragua have small carbon footprints, and weren't sorely missed from a coalition that featured 195 other countries, including top emitters like China, Russia and India.
 But the U.S. helped bring that coalition together, and it's also the world's No. 2 CO2 emitter, so its reversal may inspire more animus around the world.